 National Study of Nutrient Removal and Secondary Technologies

-Many POTWs have added treatment processes for extensive nutrient removal, but these upgrades are not affordable or necessary for all facilities.
-This study is helping EPA learn about other ways that POTWs are reducing their nutrient discharges by optimizing operation and maintenance practices without incurring large capital expenses.
+Some POTWs have added new treatment processes to remove nutrients, but these upgrades may not be affordable or necessary for all facilities.
+This study is helping EPA learn about other ways that POTWs are reducing their nutrient discharges, while optimizing operation and maintenance practices, and without incurring large capital expenses.
 The study has three main goals:

 - Encourage improved POTW performance with less expense.

 - Provide a forum for stakeholders to share best practices.